parkermac/LO/traps_notes/README.md

 From your remote machine in LO/driver:

 ```
-python driver_forcing3.py -g [gridname] -r backfill -s new -0 2017.01.01 -1 2017.01.02 -tP trapsP## -f trapsF##
+python driver_forcing3.py -g [gridname] -r backfill -s newcontinuation -0 2017.01.01 -1 2017.01.03 -tP trapsP## -f trapsN##
 ```

-where trapsP## is the version of LO/pre/trapsP## you want to use (default to trapsP00).
+where trapsP## is the version of LO/pre/trapsP## you want to use (default to trapsP01).

-Likewise, trapsF## is the traps forcing version you want to use.
+Likewise, trapsN## is the traps forcing version you want to use.

 </details>